Leviax7/google-homepage/README.md

 Going to attempt to build the google.com homepage with absolutely minimal HTML and CSS knowledge.
-Will update with what I have learned later.

-End of day June 15, 2017 - Learned how to use CSS to align Google logo vertically and horizontally.
+End of day June 16, 2017 - Finished Building Google.ca homepage.
+Took 2 days and a lot of googling and research.
+Have learned an overwhelming amount of HTML and CSS.